-In this blog post, I will help you to find where to stay in Adelaide for tourists, family, as well as the best places to stay in each area.
+In this blog post, I will help you to find Where to stay in Adelaide, the best areas to stay in Adelaide (include map and video) and the best hotels in Adelaide for all budget travelers.

 Adelaide is the capital city of the state of South Australia.
 Known for its gorgeous weather, world-class wine, natural beauty, and stunning architecture, Adelaide is well worth a visit.
 With a population of just 1.3 million, Adelaide is one of the smallest state capitals in Australia.

 Adelaide is good base to explore the surrounding well-known wine regions such as The Barossa, Clare Valley, McLaren Vale, Coonawarra, and the Adelaide Hills.
-Consider taking a winery tour from Adelaide to discover the best of South Australia.
+You can consider taking a winery tour from Adelaide to discover the best of South Australia.

-Adelaide CBD is the best area to stay in Adelaide for tourists, especially for first-timers because it has a super central location and a wide range of accommodation options.
-Booking hotel in this area, you will be in a heart of action, within easy walk to famous tourist attractions such as Adelaide Oval, as well as many restaurants, bars, and shops.
+Adelaide CBD is the overall best area to stay in Adelaide for tourists, especially for first-timers due to its central location, easy access to transportation, attractions and amenities.
+Staying here puts you close to major sights such as Adelaide Oval, as well as many restaurants, bars, and shops.

 If you want to be closer to the beach, there are various great suburbs along the West End of Adelaide which offer fantastic beachside areas.
 But if you enjoy quiet areas, there are great spots all around Adelaide such as North Adelaide, which offers relaxing open space.

-To book hotels, I recommend spending at least three day in Adelaide to explore the city.
-This time will allow you to visit the most famous attractions, enjoy the food and wine; and get the sense of the local culture.
-You can also take a day trip to the wine region such as Barossa Valley. if you have more than three days, there are more day trips to wine region, Victor Harbor, and Kangaroo Island.
+To book hotels, I recommend spending at least three day in Adelaide, which allows you explore main sights, enjoy the food and wine, and get the sense of the local culture.
+You can also take a day trip to the wine region such as Barossa Valley, Victor Harbor, and Kangaroo Island.

-6 Best Areas to Stay in Adelaide for tourist
+6 Best areas to stay in Adelaide for tourists are:

-Adelaide CBD is the best place to stay in Adelaide for first-timers, family, couple, and solo travelers because it it the most convenient location.
+Adelaide CBD is the best place to stay in Adelaide for first-timers, family, couple, and solo travelers due to its prime location.
 The CBD is home to the broadest range of accommodation that suits all types of budgets, and it has the vastest range of attractions of anywhere in the city.

 A popular attraction in the CBD is a thriving hub of food and culture, Adelaide Central Market.
 This market houses one of the largest fresh food markets in the world.
 It is an incredibly popular market which attracts over 9 million visitors per year.